pokui/nsrc-gns3/docs/topology/routing-security/index.md

 * Change the classroom IPv4 address from 192.168.122.1 to 192.168.122.8
 * Change the classroom IPv6 address from fe80::1 to fe80::8
 * Disable DHCP on the classroom network

-These can all be changed using `virsh net-edit default` followed by a
+* Edit gns3-shellinabox.py and change TARGET to 192.168.122.8

-reboot:
+The first three can all be changed using `virsh net-edit default` followed by a reboot:

 ```
 <!-- before -->